arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 Click on the "Complete registration" button from the Portenta X8 dashboard

-The button will open the foundries activation page.
-Paste your token on the prompt and press continue.
+The button will open the Foundries.io activation page.
+Paste your token in the text box and press continue.

 ![Foundries device link](assets/foundries-activation-token.png)